Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/java.md

 ---
-title: 'Início rápido: Enviar uma solicitação de pesquisa para a API REST do Pesquisa de Entidade do Bing usando Java'
+title: 'Quickstart: Send a search request to the REST API using Java - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Use este guia de início rápido para enviar uma solicitação para a API REST do Pesquisa de Entidade do Bing usando Java e receba uma resposta JSON.
+description: Use this quickstart to send a request to the Bing Entity Search REST API using Java, and receive a JSON response.
 services: cognitive-services
 author: aahill
 manager: nitinme